HYPOGLYCEMIA - SUGAR SHOCK

 THIS IS VERY IMPORTANT TO DO AS IT COULD MEAN THE DIFFERENCE BETWEEN LIFE OR DEATH FOR YOUR PUPPY.

 REMEMBER: Every minute counts!
 First step: sugar product.
 If your puppy is comatose or unresponsive do not give liquids that he can choke on or won't be able to swallow.
-Instead, rub a coating of honey or Nutri-Cal around in his tongue and mouth.
+Instead, rub a coating of honey or Nutri-Cal around his tongue and mouth.
 If your puppy is still unresponsive after 10-15 minutes take them to the vet.
 It is crucial that you tell your vet you believe they are experiencing sugar shock so as to not waste time.

 Hypoglycemia After Care